Posted In: Litigation

 (iv) failure of the commercial purpose of the contract, amongst others and such events must be due to no fault of the contracting parties.

 In the light of the above, can a party for instance plead subsequent legal changes such as travel restrictions or government lockdown as supervening Covid-19 events, which may frustrate a contract?
 Such a question would be left to the determination of the courts on a case by case basis.

 Practice Key Contacts

-Aderemi is a Partner with many years of experience in the legal profession and is well versed in corporate and commercial transactions with particular
+Aderemi is a Partner with Tope Adebayo LLP with almost two decades of experience in the legal profession.
+She is well versed in corporate and commerci

 Chinenye Nwankwo is an articulate Attorney with many years’ experience in litigation/Arbitration and corporate/commercial practice.
 Prior to joining